fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/New-AzureRmServiceBusTopicAuthorizationRule.md

 ```

 ## DESCRIPTION
-The **New-AzureRmServiceBusTopicAuthorizationRule** cmdlet creates a new authorization rule for the specified Service Bus topic.
+The **New-AzureRmServiceBusTopicAuthorizationRule** cmdlet creates an authorization rule for the specified Service Bus topic.

 ## EXAMPLES

-### Example 1
+### Example 1: Create an authorization rule for a Service Bus topic
 ```
-PS C:\> New-AzureRmServiceBusTopicAuthorizationRule -ResourceGroup Default-ServiceBus-WestUS -NamespaceName SB-Example1 -TopicName SB-Topic_exampl1 -AuthorizationRuleName SBTopicAuthoRule1 -Rights @("Listen","Send")
+PS C:\> New-AzureRmServiceBusTopicAuthorizationRule -ResourceGroup "Default-ServiceBus-WestUS" -NamespaceName "SB-Example1" -TopicName "SB-Topic_example1" -AuthorizationRuleName "SBTopicAuthoRule1" -Rights @("Listen","Send")
 ```

-Creates authorization rule `SBTopicAuthoRule1` with **Listen** and **Send** rights for the topic `SB-Topic_exampl1`.
+This command creates an authorization rule named SBTopicAuthoRule1 with **Listen** and **Send** rights for the topic named SB-Topic_example1.

 ## PARAMETERS